BigWorldSetup/BigWorldSetup/README.md

 ### Supported mods ###

 - Almost all of them! (use the Mod Request Template link above if there is a mod you want added)

-### Getting started ###

-1. Download Big World Setup zip archive and extract it anywhere you want (but not in your game folder!)
-2. Close any open games and game editors to avoid interference with the installation process
-3. Disable your antivirus (only while you are installing - don't forget to re-enable it after!)
-4. Disable User Account Control (if you don't do this, the automated installation can get stuck!)
-5. Execute "BWS.vbs"
-6. Optional: use "BWS-NoAutoUpdate.vbs", this will skip the auto-update feature, use only when you modify BWS files or preforming some tests

 ### Technical information